 Incentive payments to doctors for child vaccines pose conflict of interest hidden from parents: pediatrician

-Consider suing for malpractice when lack of informed consent leads to your child’s jab injury, say experts
+It is malpractice when lack of informed consent leads to your child’s jab injury, say experts

 When a pediatrician insists your child stay up to date on the CDC’s schedule of nearly 100 vaccine doses by age 18, you might think: